YussufElarif/ngx-bootstrap-pagination/README.md

 ## Steps to reproduce bug

-### What I expect to happen &#10004;
 1. select "item" in drop down list
-2. select the LAST page
+2. select the **LAST** page
 3. select "brand" in drop down list

+### What I expect to happen &#10004;
- - SHOULD go to Page 1;
+ - Should go to page 1
 ### What it currently does &#10006;
-1. select "item" in drop down list
-2. select the LAST page
-3. select "brand" in drop down list
- - Doesn't go to Page 1
+ - Goes to last page in pagination list

 ### Example of what works and how it should interact
 1. select "item" in drop down list
 2. select page 3
 3. select "brand" in drop down list